maziac/lagmeter/Readme.md

+# Tests

+# Joystick turnaround time

+With FastestJoystick it could be seen that the OS response time is a 1ms.
+So the test setup could be used to test also other Joysticks.

+Setup:
+1. The 'FastestJoystick' is conencted via USB to the NUC (linux) system.
+It is used tp outut a signal.
+2. The USB-Joystick-under-test is connected to the NUC (linux) system.
+3. The 'InputOutput' program is started
+4. It will output a digital signal for each button press

+With the LagMeter and the digital output connected to the SVGA input (SVGA input is just an analog input) we measure the minimum response time.

+## FastestJoystick (Teensy)

+Constant value of 2ms for more than a day or a million button clicks.
+(1457671 button presses, 105240 secs).

+## Buffalo

+Stopped after 10 mins:
+9ms for 10min, 5000 cycles.

 # Intermediate Results

 (Mainly notes to myself)

+- Monitor delay dependend on position:
+With BenQ: If the photosensor is positioned at the top the delay is 11ms (to SVGA).
+If it is positioned at the bottom the delay is 20ms (toSVGA).
+But this can be explained: the SVGA already start to measure with the first while line, i.e. the top line.
+With my measurements I chose a position always at the top.

+- Tests with 'inout' running on NUC and FastestJoytick:
+	Turnaround time.
+Lag from inout (Joystick button) to output (DOUT).
+While running ‚inout‘ program on PC (linux).
+	Measured 3-5ms.
+  This means: There is almost no overhead for the OS.
+Input delay is [0.2;1.2]ms. Output delay is [0;1]ms. Total [0.2;2.2].
+The variation is exactly 2ms.
+So the OS delay is only ca. 3ms.
+  This even does not change if in parallel an emulator is running or started.

 - The delay of the Eizo itself is 38ms (DDVI) and 30ms (SVGA).
 The BenQ has 12-13ms no matter what input.
 - Eizo SVGA input is faster than EIZO DVI input by 8ms.
 DVI = 38ms, SVGA = 30ms.
 The delay is very constant.
 But this means 1.5 frames delay which is far too big.
 This monitor needs to be exchanged.